 Most of the venues hosting bands and shows for the Iceland Airwaves will be within walking distance to one another.
 If you need to travel further, getting around by bus, motorcycle, and bicycle are efficient and affordable options.

-If you’re looking for something that’s outside the touristy areas, check out Austurborg. head to the map below for all the Airbnb’s and hotels near the venue.
+If you’re looking for something that’s outside the touristy areas, check out Austurborg. head to the map below for all the Airbnb’s and hotels near the venue or here for the best hotels in Reykjavik.

 Reykjavik’s music and art scene is renowned worldwide, and it also boasts of incredible historical and cultural experiences.
 Literally the world’s northernmost capital, despite its tiny population there are tons of fun experiences that await you.
 The dozens of swimming pools and saunas are an integral part of Icelandic culture, and a great way to relax while seeing what the locals to do unwind.